openstack-archive/stx-docs/doc/source/installation_guide/latest/dedicated_storage.rst

    +----+--------------+-------------+----------------+-------------+--------------+

 *******************************
-Provisioning Filesystem Storage
+Provisioning filesystem storage
 *******************************

-List the controller filesystems with status and current sizes
+List the controller file systems with status and current sizes:

 ::